simul/simul.github.io/changelist.md

 Fri 18 Jan : .
 Thu 17 Jan : Updated .sl files, so that UBO and SSBO in OpenGL are correctly laid out.
 Vulkan's GetBuffer() function changed back to return a vec3* pointer due instability.
 For RenderDoc, if !GLAD_GL_ARB_bindless_texture, then it will attempt to load the functions from the driver.
 Thu 17 Jan : Minor update to cloud shadows
-Wed 16 Jan : General fixes to rain, cloud shadows, atmospherics and others, reduced detail of water objects for performance
-Tue 15 Jan : BaseSkyRenderer and CloudRenderer, when using OpenGL or Vulkan only, cased return value of GetBuffer() from a vec3* to a vec4*.
-OpenGL/Vulkan need this as a vec4* for glsl std140/std430 the SSBO.
-BaseWeatherRenderer has had temporary fix removed.

 <hr>